mathalro/kubernetes-cka/scheduler/notes.md

 * Type 1 - The placement of the pod is crucial.
 * Type 2 - The running of the pod is more important than its placement.
 * Type 3 -The running pod pod is evicted or terminated if the node changes to a non afinity label.

+## Resource Requirement and Limits

+Each node has a set of CPU, Memory and Disk resources available.
+The scheduler takes into consideration the amount of resources required by a pod and those available on the nodes.
+The default value for a POD is 0.5 CPU, 256 Mi.

+The resource required is the minimum amount of memory and CPU requested by the container when the scheduler tries to place the pod on that node.

+0.5 CPU = 500m where m is mili.
+The minimum size is 1m.
+1 count of CPU or 1000m is equivalente to 1 vCPU (AWS), 1 Core (GCP or Azure), 1 Hyperthread.

+For memory, Mi where Mi is Mebibyte, or G for Gibebyte.
+1 Ki (Kibebyte) = 1024 bytes.

+Curiosity about the estabilishement of [Kibebyte](https://en.wikipedia.org/wiki/Kibibyte).

+For the limit, kubernetes set 1vCPU and 512 Mi by default.
+A container cannot use more CPU than its limits.
+It does not happen with memory, the container can use more memory resources than its limit.
+If a POD tries to consume more memory than its limit constantly, the POD will be terminated.

+Tip: The status 'OOMKilled' indicates that the pod ran out of memory.
+Identify the memory limit set on the POD.

+More details about kubernetes CPU limits can be found [here](https://medium.com/omio-engineering/cpu-limits-and-aggressive-throttling-in-kubernetes-c5b20bd8a718#:~:text=Kubernetes%20uses%20kernel%20throttling%20to,and%20it's%20easier%20to%20detect).

+# Daemon Sets